DreamingDevs/data_engineering_learning/README.md

 - New JDBC Driver designed to connect to Spark workloads, can submit Spark SQL from Java apps also
 - Start spark session, configure its resources.
 Can talk to spark clusters.
 - Follows JDBC standard and support Spark SQL data types (Array, Map, Struct)
-- It can rread anything which spark can read
+- It can read anything which spark can read
 - Allows all flows from Microsoft Entra Authentication
 - Connection pooling, auto-reconnect, circuit breaker, result-set prefetching, proxy support
 - Cannot work with regular Databases